 The effect of avanafil on the pharmacokinetics of omeprazole (a CYP2C19 substrate), rosiglitazone (a CYP2C8 substrate), and desipramine (a CYP2D6 substrate) was evaluated in an open-label, three cohort, crossover study.
 Nineteen healthy male volunteers received a single 40 omeprazole delayed-release capsule once daily for 8 days (Days 1-8), and a single 200 mg avanafil on Day 8.
 Twelve hour pharmacokinetics of omeprazole on Days 7 and 8 were compared.
 Co-administration with avanafil resulted in an approximate 5.9% increase in AUC0-inf and 8.6% increase in Cmax of omeprazole.
 Twenty healthy male volunteers received a single 8 mg rosiglitazone tablet then a single 200 mg avanafil.
 Twenty-four hour pharmacokinetics of rosiglitazone with and without avanafil were compared.
 Co-administration with avanafil resulted in an approximate 2.0% increase in AUC0-inf and 14% decrease in Cmax of rosiglitazone.
 Twenty healthy male volunteers received a single 50 mg desipramine tablet then a single 200 mg avanafil tablet 2 hours after desipramine.
 Ninety-six hour pharmacokinetics of desipramine with and without avanafil were compared.
 Co-administration with avanafil resulted in an approximate 5.7% increase in AUC0-inf and 5.2% increase in Cmax of desipramine.

-The 3 primary outcome measures were the erectile function domain of the International Index of Erectile Function (IIEF) and Questions 2 and 3 from Sexual Encounter Profile (SEP).
+The 3 primary outcome measures in Studies 1 and 2 were the erectile function domain of the International Index of Erectile Function (IIEF) and Questions 2 and 3 from Sexual Encounter Profile (SEP).
 The IIEF is a 4-week recall questionnaire that was administered at baseline and at 4-week intervals during treatment.
 The IIEF erectile function domain has a 30-point total score, where the higher scores reflect better erectile function.
 The SEP included diary-based measures of erectile function.
 Patients recorded information regarding each sexual attempt made throughout the trial.
 Question 2 of the SEP asks “Were you able to insert your penis into your partner's vagina?”
 Question 3 of the SEP asks “Did your erection last long enough for you to have successful intercourse?”

 Results in the General ED Population (Study 1)